apache/spark/docs/spark-standalone.md

        [application-options]

     cluster-url: The URL of the master node.
     application-jar-url: Path to a bundled jar including your application and all dependencies.
-                         Accepts hdfs://, file://, and http:// paths.
+Currently, the URL must be visible from inside of your cluster, for instance, in an HDFS directory.
     main-class: The entry point for your application.

     Client Options: